Pular para o conteúdo principal

 11. Anticipate skepticism and objections

-Know ahead what is likely to be most off-putting or threatening to your prospects as they consider the change you are proposing they adopt.
+Know ahead of time what is likely to be most off-putting or threatening to your prospects as they consider the change you are proposing they adopt.
 Respond to their concerns firmly and confidently by demonstrating how your product or service avoids such issues.
 You can also alleviate concerns by introducing early adopters through testimonials or customer companies that have already purchased from you.

 12. Don't Sell Like a Tech Guy